 - Resume: Please include current major, minor and expected graduation date.
 Work and volunteer experience, as well as any classes, certifications or education that may be appropriate should also be included.
 This information is used to determine time-management capabilities and real-world experience, even if the experience is not within the intern’s planned career field.

-- Cover Letter: Please provide information on the desired time frame of the internship, desired placement and student learning goals for the internship.
+- Cover Letter: Please provide desired placement and student learning goals for the internship.

-- Any applicable school requirements for credit-based internships.
+- Any applicable school requirements for credit-based internships, including minimum/maximum hours.

 If you have any questions, please contact the Office of Public Affairs at firstname.lastname@example.org, or at 317-234-6713.